Austria's Fragmented E-Government: 5,627 Public Websites

 The Initial Situation: Why This Analysis?

-The sobering answer: No one knows exactly.
+The sobering answer: No one knows for sure.

 5,627